 Not only is the test for homocysteine levels simple, but so are the solutions.
 People with high homocysteine levels typically respond well to supplementation with vitamins such as B6, B12, and folate or folic acid.

 The same is true of other disorders that might be related to MTHFR.
 For example, mutations in MTHFR have been associated with some neural tube defects in babies.
-But rather than having an unnecessary test for MTHFR gene variations, pregnant women should simply take prenatal vitamins that contain higher folate.
+But rather than having an unnecessary test for MTHFR gene variations, pregnant people should simply take prenatal vitamins that contain higher folate.

 Folate effectively bypasses the problem — and it’s benign at the doses that come in vitamins.